EpiCoder: Encompassing Diversity and Complexity in Code Generation: Further Analysis

 \subsection{Complexity Evaluation}

 We emphasize that our ability to generate more complex code data stems from its hierarchical feature tree structure.
 By flexibly adjusting the depth and width of the feature tree, we can dynamically control the complexity of the synthetic data, ensuring adaptability to diverse requirements.
-To evaluate code complexity, we employ two approaches: 1) using various software engineering principles to assess complexity; and 2) leveraging an external LLM judge to evaluate from multiple perspectives.
+Code complexity is evaluated through two approaches: 1) using various software engineering principles; 2) leveraging an external LLM judge to evaluate from multiple perspectives.